jackjburnett/jackjburnett.github.io/_projects/2026-archive.md

 ## Developmentally Safe Generative AI Environments for Youth CHI '26 Workshop Submission

 On the Sunday before CHI I met one of the organisers for the _[Youth-GenAI Safety](https://yamanyume.github.io/youthsafety/)_ workshop, who invited me to join the workshop.
-I create a short position paper overnight that highlights developmental risks of GenAI usage by youths, and suggests ways to reshape education for GenAI.
+I wrote a short position paper overnight that highlights developmental risks of GenAI usage by youths, and suggests ways to reshape education for GenAI.

 This position paper highlights the dual-developmental trajectory created by youth–GenAI interaction: one that can amplify reasoning, reflection, and intellectual agency, and another that risks cognitive offloading, superficial engagement, and dependency.
 I argue that schools and education systems must design learning environments that treat GenAI use as a means to scaffold reasoning rather than a cognitive substitute, by reshaping assessments and increasing teacher and student involvement in youth-AI education research.

 Paper: [From Knowledge Retention to Critical Reasoning]({{ site.url }}/assets/pdf/GenAI_for_Youth.pdf){:target="\_blank"}

+---

+## Playing with Constraints Workshop

+To be added

 ---